Looking for a few good operators — Sign up today!

 13 Colonies is an annual event [not a contest] held during the 4th of July Week.
 Those who participate try to make contact(s) with all 13 Colony Special Event Stations [K2A, … , K2M] and the 2 Bonus Stations [WM3PEN & GB13COL].

-You do not need to make contact will all 13 to get the certificate.
+You do not need to make contact with all 13 to get the certificate.
 Getting all 13 + the 2 Bonus is known as a Clean Sweep.
 Use the link here for information on each Original 13 Colony State, and the two Bonus Stations.
 Good Luck and see you in the pile up’s!

 The 13 Colonies Event has TWO Bonus Stations: